-Ticarcillin is less active against enterococci than piperacillin.
-The addition of a β-lactamase inhibitor enhances activity against β-lactamase–producing methicillin-sensitive S. aureus, E. coli, K. pneumoniae, H. influenzae, and gram-negative anaerobic bacilli, but not against gram-negative bacilli that produce ampC β-lactamase, and may only partially inhibit ESBL produced by some K. pneumoniae, E. coli, and other Enterobacteriaceae.
+The addition of a beta-lactamase inhibitor enhances activity against beta-lactamase–producing methicillin-sensitive S. aureus, E. coli, K. pneumoniae, H. influenzae, and gram-negative anaerobic bacilli but not against gram-negative bacilli that produce AmpC beta-lactamase or KPC and may only partially inhibit ESBL produced by some K. pneumoniae, E. coli, and other Enterobacterales.
 Broad-spectrum penicillins exhibit synergy with aminoglycosides and are usually used with this class to treat P. aeruginosa infections.

 Other adverse effects occur less commonly.

 Oral penicillin may cause black hairy tongue, which occurs because of irritation of the glossal surface and keratinization of the superficial layers.
 This is a rare and harmless condition that resolves after the drug is stopped.

 Immediate reactions: Anaphylaxis Anaphylaxis Anaphylaxis is an acute, potentially life-threatening, IgE-mediated allergic reaction that occurs in previously sensitized people when they are reexposed to the sensitizing antigen.
 Symptoms... read more (which can cause death within minutes), urticaria and angioneurotic edema (in 1 to 5/10,000 injections), and death (in about 0.3/10,000 injections)

 Delayed reactions: Serum sickness, rashes (eg, macular, papular, morbilliform), and exfoliative dermatitis (which usually appears after 7 to 10 days of therapy)